-Some things to consider that we have already worked with:
+Some things to consider:

 - Light- always take in consideration of the light sources.
 If your image and your artwork do not match, it will not look as cohesive. - Perspective-This will give your artwork realistic depth.
 You might use atmospheric, or linear perspective (one-point or two-point) - Shapes and contours-block out lightly your overall shapes/contour lines.
 Larger first before any details. - Shading- will convey depth and volume.